 It’s an all-purpose, 3-9X with great build quality and a BDC reticle.
 Its range takes you out to 500 yards, without sacrificing your up-close field of vision.

-Even though it’s available in the $100 range, it features all the hallmarks of a great choice.
+Even though it’s more affordable than many of the scopes in the market, it features all the hallmarks of a great choice.
 It’s fully water and fogproof with nitrogen, O-ring seals, and fully multi-coated lenses–the same basic features you’d look for in a $1,000 model!
 We love how easy it is to use, and recommend it for any AR-15 shooters who do a bit of every type of shooting.